 Finally, a good night’s sleep may go a long way toward preventing unpleasant headaches.
 People who sleep fewer than 6 hours a day have more frequent and severe headaches, according to research.
 However, obtaining too much sleep might have the same impact, so strive for the ideal 7 to 8 hours of sleep every night.

 Take Minerals and Vitamins

-Headaches are frequently related with vitamin and mineral deficits.
-For example, taking the right quantity of magnesium can help relax blood vessels, while Vitamin B2, B12, and Coq10 have all been proved to aid with headaches.
+Headaches are frequently related to vitamin and mineral deficits.
+For example, taking the right quantity of magnesium can help relax blood vessels, while Vitamin B2, B12, and Coq10 have all been proven to aid with headaches.
 Consume a well-balanced diet and avoid missing meals.
-Alternatively, you can augment your meal with a decent nutritional supplement to assist satisfy your requirements.
+Alternatively, you can augment your meal with a decent nutritional supplement to satisfy your requirements.

 Use Essential Oils